alessandropaticchio/alessandropaticchio.github.io/index.md

 I am Alessandro, 25 years old, from [Lecce](https://www.youtube.com/watch?v=bdYtSIDzN00&t=52s).
 In 2014 I moved to [Milan](https://www.youtube.com/watch?v=fL_-mC7DHs8) to study "Ingegneria Informatica" at Politecnico di Milano.
 I got my Bachelor Degree and decided to keep on studying in this wonderful city, so I enrolled in the Master program "Computer Science and Engineering", focusing on AI and Machine Learning.

+At the end of my studies, I had the amazing opportunity of working on a couple of research projects with the Institute of Applied Computational Science at Harvard University, and we published a [paper](https://arxiv.org/abs/2010.05074) at the NIPS 2020 Workshop [Machine Learning and the Physical Sciences](https://ml4physicalsciences.github.io/2020/).

 In this moment I'm working as a Data Scientist at Moviri, where I leverage my expertise to solve our customers' business problems with the help of Machine Learning and Analytics.

 In this page I will collect some bits of my academic and job career, and whatever I'd like to share with the rest of the world.